 - Connect equipment directly into the generator using heavy-duty, properly grounded extension cords.
 Make sure extension cords are not frayed or worn.

 - Never connect a generator to your building's wiring.
 Improperly connected generators can feed electricity back into the system, endangering the lives of workers trying to restore power.

-For more information on how to safely respond to both safety and maintenance outages, watch our outage safety video playlist below.
+For more information on how to safely respond to both safety and maintenance outages, watch our outage safety video below.